ibara/shuf/README.md

 ====
 `shuf` is a utility that outputs a random permutation of its input lines.

-It is a BSD-licensed implementation of the `shuf(1)` utility from GNU coreutils.
+It is an ISC licensed reimplementation of the `shuf(1)` utility from GNU coreutils.

 Usage